dhyaneshsiddhartha15/kuberenetes-one/03-workloads/README.md

 # 03-Workloads: Deploy Applications on Kubernetes

-> 💬 **Dhyanesh's note:** This is the fun part!
+>  This is where !
 You'll deploy a real application with frontend, backend, TLS certificates, and autoscaling.
 I'll show you the exact steps to deploy ANY app on this cluster.

 ---